Touring Ford’s Rouge Factory: Inside the Historic F-150 Plant

 Originally constructed by Henry Ford in the early 20th century, the factory was an industrial marvel where “ore came in on one side and a car out the other,” said Bruce Hettle, executive director of global manufacturing engineering at Ford.

 “The Rouge is the absolute centre and heart of the Ford Motoring Company,” said Hettle during a brief presentation before a film on the building’s history was shown.
-In it, a narrator talks about the 100,000 workers that were once employed during the peak of the 1930s, the devastating effects of the ensuing Great Depression on operations, and the vehicles that were built there, including the long run of the Ford Mustang from 1964 to 2004.
+In it, a narrator talks about the 100,000 workers who were once employed during the peak of the 1930s, the devastating effects of the ensuing Great Depression on operations, and the vehicles that were built there, including the long run of the Ford Mustang from 1964 to 2004.

 OLYMPUS DIGITAL CAMERA